 To me being accountable means being responsible for your actions and showing that you can follow through AND follow up.
-By being accountable, it builds trust customeraccountabiliytbetween you and your client.
+By being accountable, it builds trust between you and your client.
 Which will help your business relationship prosper.
 If that isn’t a good enough reason to be accountable I don’t know what is!

 Accountability is a simple concept but sometimes it falls through the cracks.
 I know I’m guilty of missing a step from time to time.